-On 5 May 2010, after 30 years of marriage, my husband and I re-married in the Catholic Church; we were given a "consecrated marriage" meaning "the dedication of a thing or person to divine service by a prayer or blessing."
-Now any marriage occurring within the Catholic Church is considered "consecrated," but since neither of us were Catholics when we first married thirty years before, we wanted God's best.
+On 5 May 2010, after 30 years of marriage, my husband and I re-married in the Catholic Church; we were given a "consecrated marriage," meaning "the dedication of a thing or person to divine service by a prayer or blessing."
+Now any marriage occurring within the Catholic Church is considered "consecrated," but since neither of us was Catholics when we first married thirty years before, we wanted God's best.
 Has a consecrated marriage been worth it?
 Has it made our marriage better?
 Let's find out.

-Since this entry was initially written in May 2012 and April 2020 co-exist in my above title, this blog has taken ten years to confirm what Michael and I have both experienced from a consecrated marriage.
+Since this entry was initially written in May 2012 and it's now April 2020, this blog has taken ten years to confirm what Michael and I have experienced from a consecrated marriage.
 Check out our thoughts below.

-Michael: "To me what has changed in our marriage over the last several years has been a proactive approach to managing the health of our relationship.
-To be proactive in a marriage versus reactive requires lots of work and understanding the wants, needs, and hot buttons of your spouse.
+Michael: "To me, what has changed in our marriage over the last several years has been a proactive approach to managing the health of our relationship.
+To be proactive in a marriage versus reactive requires lots of work and understanding your spouse's wants, needs, and hot buttons.
 Now that our children are on their own, the stress that comes with raising kids has diminished.
 This has allowed us to focus more on each other.
-We have several friends who have lost their marriages, and in each case they have told us they weren't "proactive" in staying connected as husband and wife.
+We have several friends who have lost their marriages, and in each case, they have told us they weren't "proactive" in staying connected as husband and wife.
 Our faith as Christians and recently Catholic Christians has been a glue that has held us together through some extreme challenges.
 The fruit to be born in consecrating a marriage is a stronger marriage and one that is honored by God through His Grace."

 Saint Maria Faustina Kowalska said in her (Diary, 1208), “May You be blessed, O God, for everything You send me.
 Nothing under the sun happens without Your will.”

 Martha Wild King, M. Ed., Author

 The Frugal Catholic: Learn to live on less to give and save more.